Search and Screen Overview

 The following procedures set forth the recommended practices and requisite forms to use in effectuating Purdue University's commitment to equal access and equal employment opportunity.
 It is our hope that this manual will contribute to the University's effort to attract, select, and retain a greatly increased number of capable and ambitious women, minorities, individuals with disabilities, and veterans.

 All NEW Faculty Search & Screen Recruitment is processed through SuccessFactors.
-For training on SuccessFactors, click here.
+For system instructions, click here.